MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/be--breakpoint-enable-.md

 ---
-title: be (Breakpoint Enable)
+title: "be (Breakpoint Enable)"
-description: The be command restores one or more breakpoints that were previously disabled.
+description: "The be command restores one or more breakpoints that were previously disabled."
 keywords: ["be (Breakpoint Enable) Windows Debugging"] ms.date: 09/18/2019
 topic_type: